 A: You’re so sweet and generous.
 Attending any of the hosted events is a great way to help out, but the most important thing you can do is read the magazine.

 Q: Where can I obtain copies of previous issues?

-A: As mentioned earlier, you can request them through this site’s Back Issues page for a nominal fee, or stop by the English Department in the Kegel Liberal Arts Building.
+A: As mentioned earlier, you can request them through this site’s Back Issues page for a nominal fee, or stop by the English Department or the Black Rock & Sage Office 160 in the Kegel Liberal Arts Building.